microsoft/vscode-docs/docs/languages/typescript.md

 ## Unused variables and unreachable code

-Unused TypeScript code—such the else block of an `if` statement that is always true or an unreferenced import—is faded out in the editor:
+Unused TypeScript code, such the else block of an `if` statement that is always true or an unreferenced import, is faded out in the editor:

 ![Unreachable source code faded out](images/typescript/unreachable.png)